Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

 \subsection{Comparison of $\mathcal{W}_0$}

-In the following we compare the predicted worldline actions $\mathcal{W}_0$ for the fields discussed in the previous sections.
-We consider both types of weak fields, namely, with and without poles.
+In this part we compare the previous predictions for $\mathcal{W}_0$.
+We consider both types of weak fields, with and without poles.

 The results are plotted in Fig.~\ref{fig:W0-plot-comparison} for $\epsilon = \{10^{-3},10^{-6}\}$.
 The fields without poles are marked with asterisks in the plot legend.
 Note that the critical Keldysh parameter for the latter type is determined by the approximate value ${\tilde \gamma}^\mathrm{crit}$.
-More on the true critical parameter will be discussed in the next part.
-Despite this approximation, we have seen in the discussions before, that with additional improvements for the effective reflection points (Sec.~\ref{subsec:improve-mirrors}) we could indeed obtain good approximate predictions also for fields without poles, cf. Figs.~\ref{fig:W0-plot-sinusoid-improved} and \ref{fig:W0-plot-gaussian-improved}, mainly for the valid regime $\tilde \gamma > {\tilde \gamma}^\mathrm{crit}$.
+More on the true critical parameter will be discussed in \ref{subsec:real-Keldysh-crit}.
+In Fig.~\ref{fig:W0-plot-comparison} the bell-shaped fields enhance the rate much more than the pure (infinitely extended) oscillatory sinusoidal field.
+Those among them with true poles tend to reduce the stationary action even more.
+This is shown upon the direct comparison with the Gaussian field which represents a bell-shaped field but has no poles.

-Comparing the results in Fig.~\ref{fig:W0-plot-comparison}, we observe that bell-shaped fields in general enhance the pair production rate much more than the pure (infinitely extended) oscillatory sinusoidal field.
-Those among them, which have true poles, tend to reduce the stationary action even more.
-This is shown upon the direct comparison with the Gaussian field, which represents a bell-shaped field, but has no poles.
-Importantly, the super Gaussian field \eqref{eq:gaussian10-field} which obviously does not share such a property as well, i.e. has no true poles, leads to comparable enhancement signatures.
-It is even much more enhancing than the Sauter field which has true poles.
-The main reason for this counter-intuitive observation is, that this type of field behaves in some sense like the Sauter and Lorentzian fields.
+Interestingly, the super Gaussian field with $N = 2$, see \eqref{eq:gaussian10-field}, which obviously does not have true poles as well, leads to comparable enhancement signatures.
+It is even much more enhancing than the Sauter field.
 This can be understood if we rotate the field in the complex plane.
-Although, there does not exist any true pole for it, the field function has a very strong slope in the vicinity of the relatively small intersection point (i.e. intersection with the strong static field line), cf. Sec.~\ref{sec:fields-without-poles}.
+Namely, it results in a very strong slope in the vicinity of the relatively small intersection point, see Sec.~\ref{sec:fields-without-poles}.
 The latter is almost equal to the (improved) effective reflection point and (true) critical point.
-Usually, those differ considerably from each other, if the field does not have any distinct pole structure, see below.
-It is this property of the super Gaussian field, which makes it behaving like the Sauter and Lorentzian field.
+We point out that usually those differ considerably from each other if the field is poleless, see Sec.~\ref{sec:fields-without-poles}.